Support to help you

 I can't say 'no' to more work, so I take on too much

 - Is this because you find it difficult to be assertive?
-The Library has books on developing assertiveness skills, and UWE Bristol's Student Services run workshops from time to time.
+The Library has books on developing assertiveness skills.

 - Is it because you need to work as well as study?
 If you're experiencing difficulties with money, you could contact a Student Support Adviser.
-Student Services offer advice on hardship grants and other financial support.
+The Student Money Service offer advice on hardship grants and other financial support.

 The problem of conflicting demands of paid work and study is another obstacle listed on this page.